 Like colors, gemstone transparency – whether a gem is opaque, translucent, or transparent – is a result of light interacting with the gem.
-Although gemstone transparency is not a precise basis for identifying gem species, the presence and degrees of translucence and transparency in particular gems can have tremendous subjective appeal to collectors and can also affect a gem’s value.
+Gemstone transparency isn’t a precise basis for identifying gem species.
+However, the presence and degrees of translucence and transparency in particular gems can have tremendous subjective appeal to collectors.
+It can also affect a gem’s value.

 At the atomic level, gemstones absorb, transmit, and reflect different wavelengths of light.
 The wavelengths of visible light that a particular gemstone transmits are what we see with the naked eye as the gem’s color.
 Gemstone transparency is a way of describing how much light, if any, a gem can transmit and how scattered that light is when it exits the gem.

 The more wavelengths of light a gemstone absorbs or reflects, the more opaque it is.
 (Both a solid black object and a mirror, for example, are considered to be opaque).
 The more light a gem absorbs or reflects means it transmits less light through it.